- 06 Aug 2020

 How long does it take to complete a house purchase?

-Normally between 8 and 12 weeks, depending on the number of parties in the chain and proposed timescales.
-The quality of your conveyancer can shave weeks off that, so pick carefully.
-Google the name of the conveyancing firm to check for review sites.
+Normally between 8 and 12 weeks, depending on the number of parties in the chain, personal circumstances, and proposed timescales.
+The skill and experience of your chosen lawyer can cut time off that, so choose wisely.

 What you will pay?

-In addition to the purchase price, you will also pay your legal fees and associated costs (sometimes referred to as ‘disbursements’) to others, such as:
+In addition to the purchase price, you will also pay your legal fees and associated costs (often referred to as ‘disbursements’) to others, such as:

 8 step guide to completing your house purchase